Pulgasari/cosmonaut/packages/parse/blocks/readme.md

 A function that takes one or more parsers and returns a new parser.

 Examples include `choice`, `seq`, `many` and `map`.

+## Commit / Cut

+A point in a grammar rule after which failure is no longer treated as a backtrackable alternative, but as a genuine syntax error.
+Improves error messages and avoids pathological backtracking in deeply nested `choice`/`seq` combinations.

 ## Consumer